The Vanishing (1988 film): Release

 The Vanishing was released in the Netherlands on 27 October 1988.
-It was the Dutch submission for the Academy Award for Best Foreign Language Film in 1988, but was disqualified because the Academy determined there was too much French dialogue for it to represent the Netherlands.
+It was the Dutch submission for the Academy Award for Best Foreign Language Film in 1988, but was disqualified because the Academy of Motion Picture Arts and Sciences determined there was too much French dialogue for it to represent the Netherlands.
 The Dutch declined to send another film, leaving them unrepresented among the foreign submissions for the first time since 1972.

-Producers George Sluizer and Anne Lordon received the Golden Calf for Best Feature Film at the Netherlands Film Festival in 1988.
-Johanna ter Steege won a European Film Award for Best Supporting Actress in 1988.

-The film was released in France on 20 December 1989 under the title L'Homme Qui Voulait Savoir (lit.
+The film was released in France on 20 December 1989 under the title L'homme qui voulait savoir (lit.
 The Man Who Wanted to Know).

 Home media

 The first North American copies of The Vanishing were released on Laserdisc by Image Entertainment on 3 November 1997.
 It was later released on VHS by Fox Lorber on 11 November 1997, followed by a DVD release on 13 May 1998.

 The Criterion Collection released a DVD of the film on 18 September 2001.
 This release contains the original French trailer and an essay on the film by film critic Kim Newman as supplemental material.
-Criterion released the film on Blu-ray and DVD on 28 October 2014, this time with the original French trailer, interviews with Sluizer and Johanna ter Steege, and an essay by Scott Foundas as supplements.
+Criterion re-released the film on Blu-ray and DVD on 28 October 2014, this time with the original French trailer, interviews with Sluizer and Johanna ter Steege, and an essay by Scott Foundas as supplements.

 Under the supervision of EYE Film Institute Netherlands, the film was restored.
 This version was released on DVD as part of the George Sluizer "Collected Works" in 2019 and online in 2021.